GoogleChrome/web.dev/src/site/content/en/blog/earth-webassembly/index.md

 ---
-title: "How we’re bringing Google Earth to the web"
+title: "How we’re bringing Google Earth to the Web"
 subhead: |
   Improving cross-browser access to Google Earth with WebAssembly.
 date: 2019-06-20